-A fairly consistent well pressure trend was observed for the previous four years, 2014 - 2017, whereby the well pressure builds in the first two quarters of the year and then falls off during the second two quarters.
+A fairly consistent well pressure trend was observed for the previous years, 2014 - 2017, whereby the well pressure builds in the first two quarters of the year and then falls off during the second two quarters.
 This trend may be documentation of seasonal effects of groundwater recharge and discharge, natural or otherwise.
 As 2018 was documented with extreme drought conditions, it appears that the monitored interval did not receive the typical magnitude of recharge.
 The pressure trend continued to decrease during the usual recharge period of early 2018, with minimal superimposed recharge noted as a slight reversal in the pressure curve character.
 The excessively wet winter of 2018-2019 appears to have caused a substantial well pressure increase in the late winter and early spring of 2019, with the usual pressure fall-off occurring following for the remainder of the year.
 The pressure record appears to show that in 2022 the trend was similar to 2019-2021, which is an overall declining trend with an apparent minor seasonal recharge pattern.
+In 2023 another substantial well pressure increase and fall-off occurred following the very wet winter of 2022-2023.